Get Frequent Headaches? You May Have a Vision Problem

 Also known as convergence insufficiency, binocular vision dysfunction is a common condition that affects the way the eyes work together.
 It occurs when the eyes have difficulty aligning and focusing on objects at close distances, resulting in double vision or eye strain.
 While this condition can cause a range of symptoms, one of the most common is headaches.

 To understand how binocular vision dysfunction can cause headaches, it is important to understand how the eyes work together.
 When we look at an object, our eyes work in tandem to focus on the object and create a single, three-dimensional image.
 This is known as binocular vision.

 However, in individuals with binocular vision dysfunction, the eyes are unable to align properly, causing one or both eyes to turn inward or outward.
 This can result in double vision, or the perception that there are two images instead of one.
 To compensate for this double vision, the brain may suppress one of the images, which can lead to eye strain and headaches.

 In addition to headaches, individuals with binocular vision dysfunction may also experience other symptoms such as:

 - Difficulty reading or performing other close-up tasks

 - Neck and shoulder pain

-If you are experiencing any of these symptoms, it is important to have your vision evaluated by an eye doctor.
+If you are experiencing any of these symptoms, it is important to schedule a comprehensive eye exam with a qualified optometrist.
 During your exam, your doctor will check for signs of binocular vision dysfunction, such as misaligned eyes or difficulty focusing at close distances.